 This is obviously easier said than done.
 The power of acceptance can be very positive, but if you’ve had a difficult past, then part of that journey will be an acceptance of past emotions.

 The Tough Road to Acceptance

 I don’t believe in good luck, only consistent hard work.
 I learnt this from my father.
-He was always saying ‘Tom, you must make the job done.’
+He was always saying ‘Tomasz, the job must be done.’
 I respect him a lot for this lesson, but there was still something missing in my professional career.

 It was too difficult for me to deal with my emotions because many of them were painful.
 I would choose the easy option.
 Push them away, put them in a drawer and try to make my life as easy as I can, with a flat line of happiness.
 But in reality, I was trying to protect myself from childhood trauma.